rogervs/RWA_EA/README.md

 ## Tips
 TCPFlow is a program that shows you the TCP stream going in and out of a port.
 `sudo tcpflow -c -i lo port 8080`

+## On-chain Version
+A proof of concept on-chain version was written first in Solidity.
+It can be found in the `rwa_poc_sol` directory.